Karan Kayastha

 Karan Kayastha is a community of Kayasthas that inhabit Odisha and the Mithila region, a region now divided between India and Nepal.

 Origin

 According to Manu, a Hindu scripture, the Karans are regarded as bratya (degraded) Kshatriyas.

 Culture and profession

-The archeologist B. P. Sinha says that the duty of Karanas was rajaseva and durgantapuraraksha.
+The archaeologist B. P. Sinha says that the duty of Karanas was rajaseva and durgantapuraraksha.

 Epigraphist Dineshchandra Sircar mentions that several historial edicts and inscriptions have been found in the relevant geographic locations that show that the terms Karana, Karanin, Karaneeka, Karanakas and Karaneegars are used to represent a bureaucratic range from clerks to ministers.
 Significant among these are Minor Rock Edict No. II, the Kanas plates of Lokavigraha, the Ghugrahati copperplate of Samacharadeva and the Tipper copperplate of Lokanath etc.

 Karn of Mithila

 The Karna Kayasthas are viewed as a part of the ancient embodiment of Mithila culture along with Maithil Brahmins.
 They do not fit in four varna system but still became a dominant caste of this region.